 Carries out supervisory/managerial responsibility in accordance with policies, procedures and applicable laws including: interviewing, hiring and training, planning, assigning and directing work; establishing deadlines; appraising performance; rewarding and disciplining employees; coordinating, developing and approving staff training; and addressing complaints and resolving problems.
 Is present and/or represents the department before City Council, hearings and other boards, speaks at public meetings and answers questions.
 Interacts with a variety of high-level individuals, both internally and within the community to provide information, disseminate departmental information and assist in resolving complex issues.

 Serves as a liaison and/or member of various committees/teams and collaborates, persuades, presents, reports to and negotiates with others outside own work area to coordinate efforts and maintain cooperative and efficient relations.
-Directs capital project planning functions, including: preparing cost estimates; determining scope of work, resource allocation and scheduling; and coordinating planning functions, budget and legal authorities.
+Assists with capital project planning functions, including: preparing cost estimates; determining scope of work, resource allocation and scheduling; and coordinating planning functions, budget and legal authorities.

-Oversee the preparation of engineering plans and specifications, bidding, competency of contractors and vendors, and the selection criteria for public contracts; oversees project management for the construction of infrastructure projects to ensure contractor compliance with the contract documents.
+Assists with the preparation of engineering plans and specifications, bidding, competency of contractors and vendors, and the selection criteria for public contracts; oversees project management for the construction of infrastructure projects to ensure contractor compliance with the contract documents.

 May perform various engineering functions, including: providing engineering calculations, research, analysis and designs; developing engineering reports; reviewing all design work and making corrections.